ANGSD-wrapper/angsd-wrapper/README.md

 # ANGSD-wrapper

+> **NOTE:** Due to changes to Apple's C/C++ compiler, ANGSD-wrapper is unavailable for Mac OS X Version 10.11.4 and later

 ANGSD-wrapper is a utility developed to aid in the analysis of next generation sequencing data.
 Users can do the following with this suite:
 - Calculate a site frequency spectrum
 - Calculate a 2D site frequency spectrum with corresponding *F*<sub>ST</sub> estimations